vibilanj/buttery-bot/README.md

 ## Todo

-- [ ] Setup script to archive database
 - [ ] Setup script to read from database and make summaries and plots
 - [ ] Allow users to make more orders after they are fulfilled
 - [ ] Allow users to view their current order and edit it if they have not paid yet